malcolmEkekwe/malcolmEkekwe/README.md

 - **qa-test-reports** – Test execution summaries and defect metrics
 - **qa-exploratory-sessions** – Notes from exploratory testing sessions

+## Automation

+In addition to manual testing artefacts, this portfolio includes a lean set of Playwright tests under the [`qa-playwright-tests`](https://github.com/malcolmEkekwe/qa-playwright-tests) repository.
+These tests automate smoke and core regression scenarios such as login, searching products, adding items to the cart and completing a checkout.
+The automation suite is intentionally lightweight for v1 and is designed to grow alongside the manual artefacts.
+Continuous integration runs the suite across Chromium, Firefox and WebKit, with HTML reports generated for each run.

 Feel free to explore each repository to see detailed artifacts and documentation.